 Visiting the War Memorial in Treptower Park

-When you arrive at the Berlin Soviet War Memorial in Treptower Park, it hard to avoid looking at the huge, twelve meters high, statue that lies as the central point there.
-The statue represents a soviet soldier armed with a sword and crashing a swastika while he holds a child in his arms.
-It is supposed to look epic and it sure does.
+When you arrive at the Berlin Soviet War Memorial in Treptower Park, it hard to avoid looking at the vast, twelve meters high, a statue that lies as the central point there.
+The figure represents a Soviet soldier armed with a sword and crashing a swastika while he holds a child in his arms.
+It is supposed to look epic, and it sure does.

 When I arrived there, it was rainy and a little over eight in the evening.
-It was still bright since it was summer but the weather wasn’t good so i saw less than 5 people that day in Treptower Park.
+It was still bright since it was summer, but the weather wasn’t right, so I saw less than 5 people that day in Treptower Park.
 This absence of people made the place look even bigger and more epic.
-The place marked me and, every time a friend is visiting, i have to find time to bring them there.
+The location marked me and, every time a friend is visiting, I have to find time to bring them there.
 And you should do it too.

 How to get to the Treptower Park Soviet Memorial